 When I teach workshops and coach clients, they ask me for recommendations to reputable groups.

-There are lots of travel writing associations out there and it’s difficult to know which ones can serve your particular needs.
+There are several travel writing associations and it’s difficult to know which ones can serve your particular needs.

 If you’re a new writer, chances are you’re looking for a group that provides you with some or all of these things: